kartben/fog05/FogAgent_Functionalities.md

 		@AC: We should also list the network-releated control features that will eventually be provided.
 Then we'll do a roadmap to describe what will be the intial focus.

+		@GB: As we discussed network-relater control features should be:
+		- assign bandwidth to a entity
+		- probably modify linux wireless stack in a way to allocate bandwidth even on wireless interfaces
+		- tunnels between entities that should appear on the same network (VxLAN/OpenVSwitch VOSYS-OVSwitch/L2 Tunnels/VPN) this should also address network slicing

+		Also the agent as to be extensible with plugins, these plugins can cover all the functionalites eg. underlying os interaction, new hypervisor/entity support In this way the agent become very light and can load functionalities at runtime